Happy Christmas/Heiwa/Miracle

-"Happy Christmas/Heiwa/Miracle" is a triple a-side single by Japanese-American singer-songwriter Ai, released November 2, 2016, by EMI Records.
+"Happy Christmas / Heiwa / Miracle" is a triple A-side single by Japanese-American singer-songwriter Ai, released November 2, 2016, by EMI Records.
 The release served as her first physical single since "Voice" and was her first triple a-side single.

 "Happy Christmas" served as commercial tie-in while "Heiwa" served as the theme song for the Japanese version of Storks and "Miracle" served as the theme song for Fuji TV drama Medical Team Lady da Vinci no Shindan.

 Upon its physical release, the maxi single peaked at number 55 on the Japanese Oricon Singles chart.
-"Miracle" peaked at number 84 on the Billboard Japan Hot 100 while "Happy Christmas" and "Heiwa" failed to enter the Japan Hot 100.
-The three songs originally were intended to be the second single for Ai's eleventh studio album Wa to Yo, but subsequently were not included on the original release of the album.
+"Miracle" peaked at number 84 on the Billboard Japan Hot 100 and "Happy Christmas" peaked at number 90 while "Heiwa" failed to enter the Japan Hot 100.
+The three songs originally were intended to be singles for Ai's eleventh studio album Wa to Yo (2017), but subsequently were not included on the original release of the album.
 In October 2017, the three songs were included on a deluxe release of Wa to Yo.

 Background

-Following the success of "Minna ga Minna ga Eiyū", EMI Records announced Ai's 2015 greatest hits album, The Best would be reissued.
+Following the success of "Minna ga Minna Eiyū", EMI Records announced Ai's 2015 greatest hits album, The Best would be reissued.
 The label also released "I'm the Champion", a digital single originally intended as the lead single for Wa to Yo which failed to enter any charts.
 In September 2016, EMI Records announced Ai would provide a theme song for Storks' Japanese release.
 Titled "Heiwa", the song was originally released digitally as a promotional single.
-A few weeks later, a triple a-side maxi single was announced by EMI, set for release on Ai's birthday.
+A few weeks later, a triple A-side maxi single was announced by EMI, set for release on Ai's birthday.
 Another set of compilations titled The Feast.
 Best was announced to be released the same day.
 "Happy Christmas" was used for a commercial tie-in starring Emi Takei.
 "Miracle" served as the theme song for Fuji TV drama Medical Team Lady da Vinci no Shindan.